wezm/rsspls/README.md

 * Create a feed of the product page for a company, so you know when new products are added.

-The idea is that you will then subscribe to the generated feeds in you feed reader.
+The idea is that you will then subscribe to the generated feeds in your feed reader.
 This will typically require the feeds to be hosted via a web server.

 Contents